 There are commercial products available today built on Unicode that have implemented culturally correct sorting for Indic languages.
 For example, Windows 2000 shipped with full language support for Hindi and Tamil, including linguistic collation as described in the previous section.
 (Windows XP will ship with additional support for other Indic languages, including collation for Telugu, Kannada, Punjabi and Gujarati).
-As the development team did not expect that encoding order would be sufficient for the Indic languages (since it was not the case with all other linguistic collation support on Windows), it was apparent that collation would need to be researched to add this information to the data tables which support such functions as LCMapString (for sortkey generation) and CompareString (for sorting)18.
+As the development team did not expect that encoding order would be sufficient for the Indic languages (since it was not the case with all other linguistic collation support on Windows), it was apparent that collation would need to be researched to add this information to the data tables which support such functions as LCMapString (for sortkey generation) and CompareString (for sorting)xviii.
 For this reason, part of the Windows International development team has been tasked with researching and implementing linguistic collation for all locales (cultural/regional combinations) supported in product.
-Unicode is considered just an encoding, not saddled with any expectations for collation; collation is to be handled elsewhere (i.e., the above-named functions)19.
-As a result, it is possible to get correct collation (and other functionality) for supported Indic languages on any version of Windows 2000 or Windows XP, including the English version20; Unicode was the underlying encoding used in both products, but collation was built in elsewhere.
+Unicode is considered just an encoding, not saddled with any expectations for collation; collation is to be handled elsewhere (i.e., the above-named functions)xix.
+As a result, it is possible to get linguistic collation (and other =functionality) for supported Indic languages on any version of Windows 2000 or Windows XP, including the English versionxx; Unicode was the underlying encoding used in both products, but collation was built in elsewhere.

 What else needs to be considered for full Indic support in software, if one implements Unicode?
-As has been discussed in this paper, a character encoding (specifically Unicode) cannot carry the burden of collation; it also cannot be responsible for all glyph representations of a character (as has also been proposed by certain implementers in the
+As has been discussed in this paper, a character encoding (specifically